daily-co/pipecat-cloud-simple-chatbot/README.md

 python server.py
 ```

-> You can join this client via Daily's Prebuilt UI at http://localhost:7860 or follow step 2 to join from the simple-chatbot client.
+> You can join this client via Daily's Prebuilt UI at http://localhost:7860 or follow step 2 to join from the three-participant-chatbot client.

 ### 2. Client Setup